josevalim/sync/README.md

 A proof of concept of an Elixir/Phoenix node that runs PostgreSQL Replication to automatically synchronize data to clients.

+Beware: messy code ahead!
+You will find plenty of TODOs and non optimal decisions.
+Our goal is simply to show how to broadcast replication events to clients.
+See `priv/repo/migrations` for the required SQL instructions and `lib/sync/replication.ex` for the replication logic.

 ## Setup

 This project builds on top of PostgreSQL replication and it requires PostgreSQL 14+.
 You must also enable replication in your PostgreSQL instance: